Skip to Content

 “I saw you building meaningful relationships with the local students… I know that’s going to happen but every time I see it happen it’s so new and so beautiful because you see God at work in the students, said Fr Luke.”

 “How I bonded with the kids.
-I wasn’t expecting to have such a good relationship, especially since I didn’t speak Spanish,” said Senior Lauren Schafer.
+I wasn’t expecting to have such a good relationship, especially since I didn’t speak Spanish,” said Senior Lauren Schaefer.

 What was your favorite moment?